Malaysia Boeing 777 passengers safe and sound in Afghanistan: any odds?

 “The new developments over the last few hours has been the most promising lead we’ve had.
 I urge all Malaysians and the international community to unite in their prayers and not give up hope,” he said.

 And the public did unite in their prayers as on Sunday more than 3,000 people attended a ceremony hosted by the Malaysian Chinese Association.

-Posted by Zabiullah Rashidi on April 13, 2014, With 3244 Reads Filed under Of Interest.
+Posted by Zabiullah Rashidi on April 13, 2014, With 3247 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.